yO0shi/space-learning-webpage/README.md

         - It has designs when the star is filled
         - It has visual hover effect
     - [] color palet
+      - acc ChatGPT, it's satisfacotry if:
+        - It displays at least six colors
+        - It displays color code
+        - It aligns by grid
+        - It expands effect when hovering
     - [] Progress Bar
 - Javascript (1-month learning)
 - Python(1-month learning)